Ziad22tarek/Portfolio-Optimization-Website/README.md

 ## Usage

-<li>Select the historical date range.</li>
+1. Select the historical date range.
-<li>Select the desired S&P 500 stocks for your portfolio.</li>
+2. Select the desired S&P 500 stocks for your portfolio.
-<li>Click the "Optimize" button to generate an optimized portfolio on the Efficient Frontier.</li>
+3. Click the "Optimize" button to generate an optimized portfolio on the Efficient Frontier.
-<li>Explore the results and analyze the risk-return trade-offs.</li>
+4. Explore the results and analyze the risk-return trade-offs.